jameshughes89/cs102/src/site/labs/binary-trees/binary-trees.rst

 #.
 Start with a scrap piece of paper

-    * The problems are becoming too complex to solve without visualizing what is happening
+    * The problems being solved are becoming more complex
+    * Visualizing what the code is doing by drawing it out may be very helpful

 #.
 Draw the tree that the following code generates